-One trip and done.
+One Trip and Done.
 In a perfect world, you could go to the VA one day, and all your evaluations would be completed within a few hours.
-The reality, however, is much different.
+The reality, however, is very different.
 If you file multiple claims, you may have to go to the VA on multiple days and times for different exams.
 It’s frustrating, and it occurs more often than you realize.
 However, you may also have to go for multiple exams for the same condition if you’re denied.

-The C&P exam process can be frustrating, but when you hire a firm like Jan Dills, Attorneys at Law, the process can become a little easier.
+The C&P exam process can be frustrating, but when you hire a firm like ours, the process can become a little easier.
 If you’d like to know more about how we can help you with your claim, call us today for a free consultation.
-Our number is 1-877-526-3457.
-If you can’t talk right now, fill out this form so we can contact you later.